Unbewohnte/FTU/README.md

 - Lack of information about the process of transferring; FIXED - [x]
 - No way to verify if the transferred file is not corrupted; FIXED via checksum- [x]
 - No encryption; FIXED via AES encryption of packets` body - [x]
 - Messy and hard to follow code && file structure; FIXED? - [x]
-- No way to stop the download/upload and resume it later or even during the next connection; FIXED - [ ]
-- No tests; FIXED - [ ]
+- No tests; FIXED - [x]; Not every packet has its tests, but they are present

 ## Good points
 - It works.